 Our shuttle driver told me this morning that he’d slept half-dressed so that he could hop up quickly to see the lights.
 This would not have occurred to me to do.
 I could not really believe that it would happen.
 Yes, we had asked the hotel for a wake up call if the lights came out, yes a ranger at the Park said she’d seen them several times recently, yes the night had turned clear as we fell asleep.
 We’d even said to each other that there might be a good chance.
 Still.
 We had already had much good luck; one does not want to count on it.
 Earlier we’d spent the day on a safari-like adventure in tundra wilderness, where silty-gray arctic rivers stream through orange and golden brush.
 We were brought close to Mt.
 Denali, the Great One itself.
 Once again we had views: brilliant, heart-scratching, soul-bruising views.

-Such a day.
 Perhaps my happiest moment out in the tundra was seeing a golden-brown grizzly bear mother with her two cubs.
 They were far away, foraging in the hills.
 But through my binoculars I could see them.
 There was something about the absolute privilege of this, to see the great bear mother there, unconcerned with us, in the wide open landscape of her world.
 Moving slow and easy, her center of gravity close to the earth, eating the land.
 The small ones roamed a bit far from her; yet one could tell that they were all in energetic contact with each other.
 A triad, a triangle, sacred in its form.
 The mother was so blond as to reflect the sun.
 The cubs were not so small; they were fat and, I imagined, expert at picking berries in the brush.
 Preparing to curl up soon in a nest and hibernate; their entire systems slowing down during the long winter of deep and constant snow

 Squirrels have lived on this earth for 30 million years.
-They are the true indigenous creatures of the land, and, we are told, they keep the Arctic going.
-Everyone depends upon them for food: golden eagles, bears, foxes, lynx, falcons, hawks, wolverines.
+They are the true indigenous creatures of the land, and, we are told, they keep the Arctic itself alive.
+Everyone depends upon squirrels for food: golden eagles, bears, foxes, lynx, falcons, hawks, wolverines.
 Like the bees and songbirds who pollinate our world and keep the plant life of the earth growing, small creatures like the ground squirrel keep the hunting mammals of the earth alive.
 Always on the verge of being eaten, they are careful, skitterish animals.
 They are known to call out warnings to each other.
 Many survive for years, living several full cycles of life, building nests, bearing young.
 Watching this creature get materials for her nest, she is so human-like, or should I say so intelligent and ensouled, it is impossible not to sit back, to sit in her lively and determined presence, and admire.